elysiajs/documentation/docs/blog/integrate-trpc-with-elysia.md

 That's all it takes to integrate tRPC with Elysia, making tRPC run on Bun.

 ## tRPC config and Context
-To create context, `.trpc` can accept 2nd parameters that can configure tRPC as same as `createHTTPServer`.
+To create context, `trpc` can accept 2nd parameters that can configure tRPC as same as `createHTTPServer`.

 For example, adding `createContext` into tRPC server:
 ```typescript